-We launched Singapore's first mechatronics diploma course in 1991 to meet the niche demand for cross-disciplinary engineers from precision engineering companies.
-We have since diversified to meet multi-disciplinary challenges in the emerging fields of Automotive, Nanotechnology and Space.
+SP launched Singapore's first mechatronics diploma course in 1991 to meet the niche demand for crossdisciplinary engineers in precision engineering work.
+We have since diversified to meet the increasing demand for multidisciplinary engineers especially in the emerging fields of Automotive, Nanotechnology and Space.
 Training has gone beyond the core areas of mechanical engineering and electronics to include a plethora of skills in IT, programming and design.

 Polytechnic Students worked with Secondary School Students to clinch award at FIRST Tech Challenge